MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 I would rate the over all process as a 5 out of 10.
 Not terrible, but not great.

-## Now I have to interview graduate software developers... now what!!!
+## Now I have to interview graduate software developers... now what?

 When I moved into the graduate space I suddenly had a problem.
 Most of my traditional measures were no longer useful.
 Coding skills were not applicable, most graduates have what I call an academic style to coding (lots of comments, mangled messes and badly structured).
 In depth discussions around code construction and design are often beyond the scope of their current abilities.
 Technology competency is largely irrelevant.
 They don't have much technology experience and very soon in You realize that you will be teaching most graduates almost all of the technology.